OlivierBlanvillain/monadic-html/README.md

 ## FAQ

-**Does the compiler catch typos in my html?**
+**Does the compiler catch HTML typos?**

-No. I've tried to explain to front-end developers the benefits of type-safety, testability and IDE support (auto-completion, inline documentation, inline error reporting) when writing frontend applications in Scala.js.
-I've tried to convince them how great libraries are like [Scalatags](https://github.com/lihaoyi/scalatags), [Scala-css](https://github.com/japgolly/scalacss) & other.
+No, it only rejects invalid XML literals.
+I've tried to explain to front-end developers the benefits of type-safety, testability and IDE support (auto-completion, inline documentation, inline error reporting) when writing frontend applications in Scala.js.
 This is pretty much the answer I always get:

 > I make a living writing HTML & CSS.
-I value fast iteration speeds and using standard html over complicated IDE setups that require 8GBs of ram and waiting ages for the compiler to run.
+I value fast iteration speeds and using standard HTML over slow compilers and complicated IDE setups.

 Hard to argue against that.